 Pharmaceutical Area classification with respect to filters used as per WHO guidelines

 Level 3.
-Is an area where actually pharmaceutical ingredients, raw material or under process product is exposed to the environment, therefore this area is required to control for its quality of air and cleanness.
-This area is called a controlled area; these areas are supplied air filtered through HEPA filters.
+Is area where actually pharmaceutical ingredients raw material or under process product is exposed to environment, therefore this area is required to control for its quality of air and cleanness.
+This area is called as controlled area; these areas are supplied air filtered through HEPA filters.
+(Classified area)

 Which Filters can be used as per WHO GMP guidelines for Level 1 level 2 and level 3 areas

 Level 1: EN 779 G4 filters Primary filters only

 Level 2: EN 779 G4 plus F8 or F9 filters air used in this area is 100 % outside air being filtered and supplied.

 Level 3: EN 779 G4 plus F8 plus EN 1822 H13 filters.
 Recirculated air is used, where there is possibility of cross contamination hence three level filters are used as primary, secondary and tertiary filters.

 One thought on “Pharmaceutical Area classification WHO guidelines”